Accessing your super

 In general terms, you can access your superannuation savings as soon as you:

-- reach what is know as your ‘preservation age’ and are permanently retired;
+- reach what is known as your ‘preservation age’ and are permanently retired;

 - reach preservation age and are eligible for a transition to retirement pension; or